Mohamed-squared/Physics-test/chapters.md

 ans: A

 63. The coordinate-time graph of an object is a straight line with a positive slope.The object has
+A. PLACEHOLDER
 ans: D

 64. Which of the following five coordinate versus time graphs represents the motion of an object moving with a constant nonzero speed?
 ![](./images/fwkg1l3WNSdbvyY54cz6Yi6cdR6oqcckP.png)
+A. PLACEHOLDER
 ans: B

 65. Which of the following five acceleration versus time graphs is correct for an object moving in a straight line at a constant velocity of 20m/s'
 ![](./images/fXYFp7cPn2EqqORkQWCusEP85P9tQd948.png)
+A. PLACEHOLDER
 ans: E

 66. Which of the following five coordinate versus time graphs represents the motion of an object whose speed is increasing?
 ![](./images/fbVltFgtiSMMFa2vhuUfnymDXEnxYaIRl.png)
+A. PLACEHOLDER
 ans: A

 67. A car accelerates from rest on a straight road.A short time later, the car decelerates to a stop and then returns to its original position in a similar manner,by speeding up and then slowing to a stop.Which of the following five coordinate versus time graphsbest describes the motion
 ![](./images/fYQFPybSMCTtaDLA14TaXVGgaA4zW7pOl.png)
+A. PLACEHOLDER
 ans: E

 68. The acceleration of an object,starting from rest,is shown in the graph below.Other than at $t=0$ ，when is the velocity of the object equal to zero?